gobolinux/Documentation/content/latest/_index.md

 > actively taking up time and energy that would better be invested elsewhere...
 > Trust me: most issues we have at the moment are _**known**_.
 We (as in: me, and
 > some occasional helpers) just didn't get around to adress them.
 This will happen
-> within the next releases, at which point posting issues and feature requests will
+> within the next releases — at which point posting bug reports and feature requests will
-> be highlry welcomed :)) Have fun!!
+> be highly welcomed again :)) Have fun!!

 ## Welcome to this wiki !